BrunoWozniak/BdubDigital/_services/en/a-la-carte.md

 > - **Customized Approach**: There's no one-size-fits-all solution.
 I'll work closely with you to define your project scope and craft a personalized plan that leverages design thinking methodologies.
 > - **Flexible Engagement**: Choose the level of support you need, from a focused problem-framing workshop to a comprehensive engagement spanning the entire problem-solving journey.

-## Design Thinking Can Help You With:
+## Design Thinking can help you with:

 Here are some examples of how I've helped clients leverage design thinking to achieve success: